feathersjs/docs/guides/chat/testing.md

   },
 ```

-On Windows the `coverage` command, similar to the `mocha` change looks like this:
+On Windows, the `coverage` command looks like this:

 ```
 npm run clean & SET NODE_ENV=test& istanbul cover node_modules/mocha/bin/_mocha -- test/ --recursive --exit
 ```

-To get more coverage information we also have to add a `.istanbul.yml` in the main folder:
+To get more coverage information, add a `.istanbul.yml` in the main folder:

 ```yml
 verbose: false